Blend3r/Ghanaian-Cuisine-from-Different-Ethnicities/index.md

 * Agriculture and fishing are used in the southern regions of Ghana, therefore affecting the ingredients.

 ### Differences between food in Northern Ghana and Southern Ghana
+In the Southern region, they eat a lot of corn and plant-based foods, as well as fish, and plant-based _soups_, sometimes made with meat.
+However, the Northern region is known for its trade with other countries.
+They also make food _mostly_ without fish, and they use other types of meat instead.

+### How Migration and Trade Affect Ghanaian Cuisine
+The migration of the Ewe